Jejomar Binay: Education

 Binay finished basic education at the Philippine Normal College Training Department and graduated from the University of the Philippines Preparatory School.

-He went to the University of the Philippines Diliman for college and graduated in 1962 with a degree in political science.
+He went to the University of the Philippines Diliman (UP) for college and graduated in 1962 with a degree in political science.
 While studying at UP, he became member of the Alpha Phi Omega fraternity.
-He continued on to the UP College of Law and graduated in 1967 then passed the bar examinations in 1968.
+He continued on to the UP College of Law and also worked as a clerk at the Insular Life at the same time.
+He would graduate in 1967 and passed the bar examinations in 1968.
 He got a master's degree from the University of Santo Tomas in 1980 and a master's degree in National Security Administration from the National Defense College of the Philippines.
 He took up Strategic Economic Program in the Center for Research and Communication.
 He enrolled in a Non-Resident and General Staff Course at the Command and General Staff College, AFP and joined the seniors executive fellow program at the John F. Kennedy School of Government in Harvard University.

 In 1993, he received a diploma in Land Use Program from the University of the Philippines.
 In 1996, he finished the Top Management Program at the Asian Institute of Management in Bali, Indonesia.
 He also took up the Joint Services and Command Staff course in the AFP.
 He also has a master's degree in management at the Philippine Christian University and a diploma in Environmental and Natural Resources Management from the University of the Philippines Open University.

-Legal career
+Legal career and political activism

-Upon passing the bar examination to be a lawyer, Binay took up human rights law.
-During the period of martial law under President Ferdinand Marcos, he represented political prisoners in the 1970s for no charge.
-After some time, he himself was detained.

 Binay entered into legal aid by starting the Lupon ng mga Manananggol ng Bayan (LUMABAN) in 1970 during the First Quarter Storm.
-He was imprisoned in 1973, and after he was released, Binay entered the Free Legal Assistance Group (FLAG) led by Sen. Jose.
-W. Diokno, and became chairman of its Metro Manila Chapter.
-In 1980, Binay, Augusto "Bobbit" Sanchez, Rene Saguisag, Fulgencio Factoran, Lorenzo Tañada, Joker Arroyo, and other human rights lawyers created the Movement of Attorneys for Brotherhood, Integrity, and Nationalism (MABINI).
+In 1973, during the onset of Marcos Sr. dictatorship, Binay was imprisoned in 1973 at the Ipil Reception Center (present-day Fort Bonifacio).
+Upon his release, Binay entered the Free Legal Assistance Group (FLAG) led by Jose W. Diokno, and became chairman of its Metro Manila Chapter.

+In 1980, Binay, Augusto "Bobbit" Sanchez, Rene Saguisag, Fulgencio Factoran, Lorenzo Tañada, Joker Arroyo, and other human rights lawyers created the Movement for Brotherhood, Integrity and Nationalism, Inc. (MABINI).